Fourth Annual UCSB Alumni Day of Service 2020

 We are in the midst of a period in our country’s history when there are repeated calls for more civic involvement and community responsibility.
 From fighting Covid-19 in our society to helping feed those who have lost their jobs, Gauchos are being asked to take the challenge of building a better society.

 Two years ago Alumni Affairs launched its Day of Service program, to encourage and mobilize alumni to join community improvement projects.
-In the midst of new norms around social gatherings, we are introducing a virtual Day of Service on Sept.
-19, 2020.
+In the midst of new norms around social gatherings, we are introducing a virtual Day of Service.
+While the official Day of Service is September 12th, you can volunteer any time from Monday September 7th through Sunday September 13th.

 The number of Gauchos participating in the past two years has grown dramatically.
 This year we hope to enlist even more of our alumni, in projects that focus on individual civic engagement.